owain-je/win-bash/README.md

 - Package management - chocolatey relies on downloading files from random websites
 - Many tools are charged for in windows.
 - AD only inbuilt LDAP authentication mechanisum , requires extra reboot +1m on boot up time
+- LDAP using pgina - hard to configure granular access in a simple way
 - Have to sys prep images - extra time on building images and amis
 - WINRM hard to use for non AD integrated machines vs ssh
 - RDP proxy - a paid for capability if you want jump boxes